-Production management software – this is a phrase you probably typed in Google searching for a solution to your production problems, but soon were surprised to find thousands of search results, each company offering you their great product, so now you are none of wiser and still have a dilemma what’s best for your business.
+Production management software – this is a phrase you probably typed in Google searching for a solution to your production problems but soon were surprised to find thousands of search results.
+Names such as ERP for small manufacturers, manufacturing ERP software, and production scheduling software free popped out in hundreds of searches.
+Each company offered you their excellent product, and you were none of the wiser and still have a dilemma about what production planning and scheduling software are good for your business.

-That’s why here, we are going to help you to choose the best for you production planning tool, calculate work, get rid of paper orders, and last but not least improve efficiency and gain control over processes at the production hall.
+That’s why here, we will help you to pick the most suitable tool for production planning, for your shop floor.
+You will register work with ease, get rid of paper orders, and last but not least, improve efficiency and gain control over processes on your production floor.

-PLEASE NOTE: This guide is addressed to MICRO and SMALL PRODUCTION MANUFACTURERS (5-40 people at the production hall), which intend to achieve positive effects quickly, without involving complicated, hundred of thousands dollars pricey system.
+PLEASE NOTE: This guide is addressed mainly to MICRO and SMALL PRODUCTION MANUFACTURERS (5-40 people at the production hall), which intend to achieve positive effects quickly, with small business manufacturing software, without involving complicated, hundred of thousands of dollars pricey ERP systems.

-1. Which production management software is the best to choose (graph)?
+1. Which production management software you should choose (graph)?

 When you offer: